The Benchmark Company slashes price target on Devon Energy Corporation [DVN] – find out why.

-Devon Energy Corporation [NYSE: DVN] loss -5.44% on the last trading session, reaching $41.06 price per share at the time.
+Devon Energy Corporation [NYSE: DVN] slipped around -1.16 points on Friday, while shares priced at $39.20 at the close of the session, down -2.87%.
 The company report on November 17, 2021 that Devon Energy Announces the Release of Its 2021 Sustainability Report.

 Devon Energy Corp.
 (NYSE: DVN), (“Devon” or the “Company”) a leading U.S. independent oil and gas producer, today announced the release of its latest sustainability report which highlights the company’s efforts to deliver industry-leading results while being a good neighbor, valued and effective community partner, responsible environmental steward, and supportive employer.